ASFOpenSARlab/opensarlab-docs/user-guides/jupyter_servers.md

 (What-happens-when-a-server-is-started)=
 ## What happens when a server is started?

 When a user starts a server, they are assigned a compute pod on a node in the lab's Kubernetes cluster.
 A Docker container runs JupyterLab on the pod and the user's volume is mounted.
-Next, a shell script runs making some final adjustments to the environment and updating any lab-provided Jupyter Notebook repositories with the notebook repository synching tool, `nbgitpuller`.
+Next, a shell script runs making some final adjustments to the environment.
 Finally, the user accesses their server and Jupyter Lab instance via a web browser.

 :::{tip} Reasons you may wish to restart a running lab server

 - Your workflows require additional resources, so you shut down the current server and select a more robust server profile.
-- You accidentally delete or change a notebook and wish to retrieve a fresh copy.
-  - You can also run `nbgitpuller` from the terminal if you wish, but restarting the server is any easy way to pull in updates.
 :::